kostaskougios/functions-remote-examples/README.md

 Functions-remote is a code generator for calling functions "remotely", using different serialization methods (like json or avro), and different remote transports (like http).
-Remotely means we may use http as a transport (i.e. via http4s) or just use an isolated classloader as transport so that we can execute the function locally.
+Remotely means we may use http as a transport (i.e. via http4s) or just use an isolated classloader as transport so that we can execute the function locally or maybe just spawn a new jvm to call the function.
 We'll see all these in more details below as well as why it can be useful to use different transports.

 Effectively functions-remote allows the simplicity of `f(x) = y` no matter where `f` will really run.

 The generated code is very readable and as if written by a person.